bestephe/loom/code/bess/BUGS.md

     v_inc.attach_task(parent='bit_limit_rr', module_taskid=i)
 ```

+### VPort

+- For some reason switching between two VPorts is flakey to where only one VPort works
+    - This only happens when more than 8 queues are used?

+### Scheduler problem

+- weighted\_fair doesn't work with 'bits' as a resource
+    - This is because the scheduler is not work conserving.
+It stays
+      perpetually blocked when a leaf does not consume any resources.

 ### Packet loss:

 - The kmod interfaces with the kernel incorrectly and unnecessarily drops packets

 - The TX PMD should exert backpressure

+- Vhost Tap driver drops packets on buffer overflow

 ### Software switching